RobotLeopard86/Jaguar/docs/spec.md

 The body is then the list elements in sequential order, with zero-based indexing.

-All elements in the list **must** be of the type specified by the element `TypeTag` field, and there **must** be exactly the amount of elements specified by the element count field.
+All elements in the list **must** be of the type specified by the element `TypeTag` field, and there **must** be exactly the number of elements specified by the element count field.

-Elements within a list do not have the typical `TypeTag` followed by name string prefix before their headers, as this is not needed to identify them.
+Elements within a list do not have the typical `TypeTag` followed by the name string prefix before their headers, as this is not needed to identify them.

 Do note that a list overrun could be misinterpreted and break the decoder, especially if the bytes in the list overlap with real `TypeTag`s.
 For this reason, decoders are advised to always read and validate in its entirety the next presumed `Value` header after a list to ensure that this is not the case.

 ## 6. Math Types
-Vector and matrix types are built in to Jaguar.
+Vector and matrix types are built into Jaguar.
 There are limitations on what data these math types may contain:

 * **ONLY** floating-point numbers and (un)signed integers are permitted.